joesass/shortcuts/README.md

 - [ ] Write out instructions for checklist with `- [ ] item`
 - [x] complete an item by putting an x in the box
 - [ ] add as many items to the list as necessary

+## NPM

+### Yarn

+Instead of `npm install` which downloads dependencies for every new project, use [Yarn](https://yarnpkg.com/en/) which caches your dependencies locally and takes a fraction of the time.